INTERNATIONAL BOXING HALL OF FAME BALLOTS RELEASED

 Electors from around the world to select newest class of inductees

-CANASTOTA, NY –OCTOBER 7, 2022 The International Boxing Hall of Fame released the 2023 election ballots to an international panel of voters on October 1st.
+CANASTOTA, NY –OCTOBER 3, 2023 - The International Boxing Hall of Fame released 2024 election ballots to an international panel of voters on October 1st.

-Members of the Boxing Writers Association of America and a worldwide panel of boxing historians cast votes.
+Members of the Boxing Writers Association of America and boxing historians from around the world cast votes.
 Voters from Japan, England, Canada, Argentina, Australia, The Netherlands, Germany, Mexico and the United States are among those who will participate in the election process.

-Inductees will be named in the following categories: Modern (last bout no earlier than 1989), "Late Era" Old-Timer (last bout no earlier than 1943; no later than 1988), Non-Participant (men and women who have made contributions to the sport apart from roles as boxers or observers.
+Inductees will be named in the following categories: Men’s Modern (last bout no earlier than 1989), “Early Era” Old-Timer (last bout no earlier than 1893; no later than 1942), Non-Participant (men and women who have made contributions to the sport apart from roles as boxers or observers.
 Based upon a candidate’s achievements and contributions in their particular field), Observer (print and media journalists, media executives and producers, publishers, writers, historians, record keepers, statisticians, photographers, artists and screenwriters), Women’s Modern (last bout no earlier than 1989) and Women’s Trailblazer (last bout no later than 1988).

-“The October 1st ballot mailing is a special time for the sport of boxing," said Executive Director Edward Brophy.
+“The annual ballot mailing is a special time for the sport of boxing," said Executive Director Edward Brophy.
 "There is tremendous anticipation as the Hall of Fame and the worldwide boxing community anxiously await the results to determine who will join the list of boxing immortals.”

 Ballots were distributed October 1st and a press announcement will be made in early December to reveal results of the voting.

-The Class of 2023 will be honored during the Hall of Fame Induction Weekend on June 8-11, 2023 in “Boxing’s Hometown.”
-Schedule of events and ticket application will be released soon.
+The Class of 2024 will be honored during the Hall of Fame Induction Weekend on June 6-9, 2024 in “Boxing’s Hometown” of Canastota and nearby Turning Stone Resort.
+Many events are planned for the four-day celebration and the schedule of events and ticket application will be released soon.

-For more information on the 2023 Hall of Fame Induction Weekend, please call the International Boxing Hall of Fame at (315) 697-7095 or visit on Facebook, Twitter and Instagram.
+For more information on the 2023 Hall of Fame Induction Weekend, please call the International Boxing Hall of Fame at (315) 697-7095 or visit on Facebook, X and Instagram.